HWAI-collab/HWAI/ReadMe/OrthoVision.md

 ### Regulatory Compliance

 **Medical Device Considerations:**
 This software is intended for research and educational purposes.
-For clinical deployment, additional regulatory approvals may be required in accordance with local medical device regulations (FDA, TGA, CE marking).
+For clinical deployment, additional regulatory approvals may be required in accordance with Australian medical device regulations (TGA - Therapeutic Goods Administration, with international equivalents FDA, CE marking).

 **Professional Disclaimer:**
 OrthoVision provides AI-assisted diagnostic tools intended to support, not replace, professional medical judgment.
 All diagnostic decisions should be made by qualified healthcare professionals in accordance with established clinical protocols.